 - Set Picture as Background

-You can attach files to your notes in OneNote; PDFs, text files, word documents, PowerPoint, zipped files, etc. OneNote will attach any type of file like a file managing app.
+You can attach files to your notes in OneNote; PDFs, text files, word documents, PowerPoint, zipped files, etc. OneNote will attach any type of file like a file-management app.
 When it doesn’t support the file type, the app can’t show you a preview of it.
 It prompts you to open the file in another app instead.
 For the file formats supported in the app, OneNote previews them in a separate window.
 You can’t work on or edit them in the preview window.
 You can only view them.
-To work on them, you have to open them in a different app.
-Like, opening a word file in Microsoft Word or Pages for example.
+To work on them, you have to open them in a different app like opening a Word file in Microsoft Word or Pages, for example.

 With all your attachments, you can:

 - Preview them to see what information they contain, provided OneNote supports the file format.